|

 Social Security Terminology

-The following terms are commonly used when involving Social Security.
+The following common terms are used when referring to Social Security Administration (SSA) benefits.

 Abatement

-The collection by the county of RSDI and/or SSI funds in order to pay back benefits already granted to a child or youth.
+Abatement or offsetting is the collection by the county of Retirement, Survivor and Disability Insurance (RSDI benefits (except for Surivor benefits) and Supplemental Security Income (SSI) funds to pay back Foster Care (FC) benefits already granted to a child or youth.
 The abatement may be the entire amount of the Social Security Award or just a partial amount.
-Any excess must be sent to the provider under the discretion of the assigned SW/PO.
-The SWC is responsible for approving the abatement and the distribution of any excess funds.
+Any excess must be sent to the provider at the discretion of the assigned Social Worker (Social WorkerSW/PO or Probation Officer (PO).
+The Social Services Analyst (Analyst) is responsible for approving the abatement and the distribution of any excess funds.

-SSA allows for representative payees to “collect” RSDI and SSI benefits, but before benefits can be paid by SSA, SCCSSA must establish an account for each individual that is eligible to receive benefits.
-A CSP is established by the SWC.
+SSA allows for representative payees to “collect” RSDI and SSI benefits on behalf of an individual.
+But before benefits can be paid by SSA, SCCSSA must establish an CSP account for each individual who is eligible to receive benefits.
+The CSP is established by the Analyst.

 RSDI Benefits

-SSI is payable to adults or children who are disabled or blind, have limited income and resources, meet the living arrangement requirements, and are otherwise eligible.
+SSI is payable to people who are disabled or blind, have little or no income or resources, meet the living arrangement requirements, and are otherwise eligible.

 SSI Benefits State Supplementary Payment (SSP)

-An additional amount paid by the State of California in addition to the federal standard SSI amount.
-The benefits is also know as the OSS.
+The State of California pays an additional amount to the federal standard SSI amount.
+The benefits is also known as the Optional State Supplement (OSS.

 Suspension of Benefits